VIBE Review¶

 - Is truthy when compliant —

-{% if req('D2-1') %}is true only whenresult == YES - Exposes all classification fields as properties
+{% if req('D2-1') %}is true only whenresult == YES - Exposes review-state fields as properties

-- Renders as a formatted string in output context
+- Renders as a formatted string (

 | Property | Description |